-- 1. The Referee analyses the fencing and announces his decisions by means of the signals and words above.

-- In following the fencing phrase the Referee uses the following words without making the signals: "Riposte!", "Counter-riposte!", "Remise!", "Reprise!", "Redouble!"
+- 1. The Referee analyses the fencing and announces his decisions by means of the signals and - The Referee analyses the fencing and announces his decisions by means of the signals and words above.
+In following the fencing phrase the Referee uses the following words without making the signals: "Riposte!", "Counter-riposte!", "Remise!", "Reprise!", "Redouble!"
 The fencers may politely ask the Referee for a more complete analysis of the fencing phrase.
 Each signal must last 1-2 seconds, be expressive and be correctly made.
 Above they refer to the fencer on the Referee's right.